Saifa-leaf/csc421-intro-to-AI/README.md

 A1: Implementation of Constraint Satisfication Problems algorithm \
 A2: First order and propositional logic \
-A3: Bayesian Network, hidden markov models, and text classification \
+A3: Solving Bayesian Network problem, hidden markov models using hmmlearn, and text classification while using numpy and scipy to generate results.\
-A4: Using torchvision to create machine learning algorithm From CIFAR10 dataset that can recognizing objects in photos and separate them into groups.
+A4: Using torchvision and sklearn to create machine learning algorithm From CIFAR10 dataset that can recognizing objects in photos and separate them into groups.